 Regardless of acceptance or decline, you will hear back from us, we promise.
 For New Voices, you will hear back within 8-12 weeks from the day you submit.
 For contests and awards, the time frame is similar, but we frequently post information about exact announcement dates for the shortlist and winners online, via newsletter, and via our social media on Facebook and Twitter.
 Please check those at your convenience.

-No. Those awards are simply named for seasons, and do NOT require a theme based on that season.
+No. Our awards are simply named for the seasons in which they are open and do NOT require a theme based on that season.

 Q: Can I use curse words or questionable language in my submission?

-A: You may use curse words in your story, but note that if it is chosen for publication and it contains extremely sensitive language, we may ask for some edits.
+A: You may use curse words in your story, but note that if it is chosen for publication and it contains extremely sensitive language, we may require edits.